 Thai Sen Lines and Chinese Meridians

-Published: May 9, 2020 | Updated: Feb 17, 2023
+Published: May 9, 2020 | Revised: Jan 26, 2024

-© Image from William
+© Image by William

 Although the concepts behind the Thai Sib Sen Energy lines are similar to those of the Pranic channels in Ayurveda and the Qi Meridians in Traditional Chinese Medicine (TCM), the Sen Lines should be considered on their own terms.

-Click for more detailseBook | by TraditionalBodywork.com
+Click for more detailseBook | Click for details

 eBook - Sib Sen Energy Lines

-Of course, the systems mentioned above are based on the theory of the flow of Life Energy (Lom Pran, Prana or Qi) along lines or channels that run through the body.
-Thus, traditional Asian massages are generally considered energy work and not so much bodywork, because the goal is to promote and balance energy supply in the body.
+Of course, the subtle energy systems mentioned above are based on the theory of the flow of Vital Life Energy (Lom Pran, Prana or Qi) along lines or channels that run through the body.

 There are similarities between certain Sen Lines and Thai acupressure points with the TCM Meridians and TCM acupressure points, but one of the most important differences is that the Sen Lines don’t specifically correlate with organ systems as is the case in TCM.
-Although a particular Sen can be worked on to treat the organs it passes through, a Sen is typically manipulated to work on all body parts it crosses.
+Although a particular Sen Line can be worked on to treat the organs it passes through, a Sen Line is typically manipulated to work on all body parts it crosses.

-Click for more detailseBook | by TraditionalBodywork.com
+Click for more detailseBook | Click for details

 eBook - Chinese Massage and Bodywork